gusjengis/Resume/src/resume.typ

   #rust[
     === Plinth #text(weight: "regular")[| Rust, WebGPU, WASM, TS, SolidJS] #h(1fr)#link("https://portfolio.agreenweb.com/perlin", "portfolio.agreenweb.com/perlin")
     - Setup a template repo that allows me to quickly get started with an advanced web stack.
-    - The stack consists of a Rust core via WASM, uses WebGPU for rendering, and has a Typescript + SolidJS layer for optional advanced UI.
+    - The stack consists of a Rust core via WASM, uses WebGPU for rendering and a Typescript + SolidJS layer for advanced UI.
+    - This is all set up with a custom dev server that enables hot reloading for rapid iteration.
   ]
   #not_rust[
       === Arduino Handheld #text(weight: "regular")[| C++, Arduino, Electronics, Embedded Systems] #h(1fr) #link("https://portfolio.agreenweb.com/handheld", "portfolio.agreenweb.com/handheld")